 Can you visit the Treasury Cider Bar without reservations?

 Yes, you may visit the cider bar on a first-come-first-serve basis.
 You may take your refreshments to any spot open to the public on the farm.

 General Farm Planning

 Yes.
 We will offer hayrides during most pick-your-own weekends starting in July.
 They are included in your PYO reservation.
 You must have a PYO reservation or purchase Orchard Admission to access the hayride.

 What should I wear/bring to the farm?

-Long sleeves, long pants and shoes/boots that you don’t mind getting dirty.
-Our orchards can be wet and muddy, especially earlier in the day.
+The farm is prone to high winds and temperatures can change drastically throughout the day.
+We highly recommend wearing layers including long sleeves, long pants and sturdy shoes/boots that you don’t mind getting dirty.
+Our orchards can also be wet and muddy, especially earlier in the day.
 Bug spray and sun protection are also good precautions.
-If you have allergies or are prone to rashes, please keep in mind that some of our crops have fuzz which can irritate the skin—gloves can help prevent irritation.
-Always let us know if you have any problems in the orchard!
+If you have allergies or are prone to rashes, please keep in mind that some of our crops and plants growing on the farm can irritate the skin—gloves can help prevent irritation.

 We have portable bathrooms on-site for customer use.
 Hand washing stations are plentiful and available in multiple locations.

 What kind of payment methods do you accept?

 We accept cash and all major credit cards at all points of sale.
 We do not have an ATM or offer cash-back on site.